SomeUser654321/Multi-scale-Talking-Head-Generation/README.md

 ## Qualitative comparison

 Compared to previous methods, MS-Sync produces more natural head motion, and both lips and head motion are synced with the speech input thanks to a multi-scale synchrony loss.
+You can view in **full screen** and advance **frame by frame** to compare lips movements with Ground truth and Prajwal et al.'s state-of-the-art visual dubbing method :point_down:.

 **Sample #1 (don't forget to switch audio on)**